Happyseaweed/Solaris/README.md

 # Solaris
-A 2D space exploration game.
-It is like a revamp of the space-exploration-game I have in my repository.
+A 2D space exploration game made with C++ and SFML.
+SFML required to run this program.
+This is sort of like a revamp/upgrade to my previous unfinished game.